Dsalz/turingBackend/README.md

 * Provided documentation https://backendapi.turing.com/docs/ was followed exactly in the creation of this project

-* Architecture employed is the MVC (Mode view controller) architecture which is where the data and the presentation logic are kept separate and connected by the controller.
+* Architecture employed is the MVC (Model view controller) architecture which is where the data and the presentation logic are kept separate and connected by the controller.

 * Authentication is done using the bearer scheme and api key is passed in the request header under 'USER_KEY'

 * API utilizes SQL procedures for the most part when querying the database to avoid SQL injections

-* User input is thoroughly sanitized before getting to the controllers
+* User input is thoroughly validated and sanitized before getting to the controllers

 * Reusable code like queries and error codes are defined in one file and exported to where needed to keep the code D.R.Y and so that subsequent changes will only need to be made in only that one file

 * Travis CI was used for continuous integration and CodeCov for code coverage reporting

-* All functions and methods were adequately doccumented
+* All functions and methods were adequately documented

 ## Testing

 * I hope you appreciate the effort i put into writing the tests for this project

-* Run ```npm test`` to run test suite
+* Run ```npm test``` to run test suite

 * NB: reminder that the env variables are needed for the test suite to run.
 The test suite will only run once if you use the hosted database connection because in the test suite for customer sign up you'll be signing up a user and it's supposed to return a status 200 the first time but subsequent calls will return a status of 400 because the user's email will already be registered in the database from the first run.